-9. Applying for Other MEXT Scholarships: You can only be applying for one Japanese government scholarship at a time, so if you are still in the application process for another scholarship (such as the Embassy-Recommended MEXT Scholarship or University-Recommended MEXT Scholarship from the previous year), you would have to check “Yes” here, which would make you ineligible to apply.
+9. Applying for Other MEXT Scholarships: You can only apply for one Japanese government scholarship at a time, so if you are still in the application process for another scholarship (such as the Embassy-Recommended MEXT Scholarship or University-Recommended MEXT Scholarship from the previous year), you would have to check “Yes” here, which would make you ineligible to apply.
 Otherwise, check no.

 If you are receiving a scholarship for your current degree, etc., that will end before your MEXT scholarship begins, you do not need to fill in that information here.

-While receiving the MEXT scholarship, you are eligible to apply for and receive one-time grants that do not overlap with MEXT payments.
+While receiving the MEXT scholarship, you are eligible to apply for and receive onetime grants that do not overlap with MEXT payments.
 For example, you could apply for a grant to pay the cost of travel to a conference, or for a specific research activity.
 But you cannot receive a grant to cover the costs of your travel to Japan or provide a living stipend for you or family members, since the MEXT Scholarship specifically covers those same things.

-10.(2) Other Scholarship If you are applying for or have already been awarded a scholarship that will conflict in time with the start of the MEXT scholarship, fill in that information here.
+10.(2) Other Scholarship: If you are applying for, or have already been awarded, a scholarship that will conflict in time with the start of the MEXT scholarship, fill in that information here.
 If you checked “No” in 10.(1), you can leave this blank or write “none.”

 Page 3: Academic Record

-Instructions: Most of the instructions are straightforward, but there are a few items that can cause confusion, explained below.
+Instructions: Most of the instructions are straightforward, but there are a few items that can cause confusion, as explained below.

 - 1. The chart says to only list programs attended as a full-time student, but the Japanese term means “formally enrolled”, so it does not refer to whether or not you were taking a full-time load of credits.
 Even if you took less than a full-time credit load in a particular semester, as long as you remained fully enrolled, that still counts.
 However, courses at a university or any other school that did not lead to a degree (or to high school graduation, etc.) would not count.
 This includes language programs, extracurricular diploma programs, certification programs, or any other qualifications that are not academic degrees.

-- 6. University Entrance Qualification Examinations: This refers to an exam taken instead of graduating high school.
+- 6. University Entrance Qualification Examinations: This refers to an exam taken instead of graduating from high school.
 Usually, it is for home-schooled students, students who dropped out, etc. It will not apply to most MEXT applicants.